geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Destroys at once the rider and the horse.

-Now Chalcos came ; contending passions swell'd
+Now Chalcos came; contending passions swell'd
-His labouring bosom, and his arm impell'd :
+His labouring bosom, and his arm impell'd:

 * The zinc, which gives to brass its yellow colour, flies off at a much lower temperature than the copper.